RaulCotar/clog/README.md

 	- `CLOG_MAX_LOG_SIZE <size>` the maximum size of a log (default: 1KiB)
 	- `CLOG_GLOBALS <count>` defines global loggers and convenience macros to use them (default: 0) (must be defined with the same value in all translation units that use global loggers)
 - Extra:
+	- `CLOG_DEFAULT_LEVEL <enum value>` the default log level when initializing a logger (needs to be a value from `enum clog_level`, default: `CLOG_INFO`)
+	- `CLOG_NO_ATTACH_MSG` stop cloggers from writing the small log whenever a new fd is set (default: undefined)
 	- `CLOG_LEVELS <enum body>` define custom log levels (if defined, you must also define the default level using the macro below) (must be the same in all translation units)
-	- `CLOG_DEFAULT_LEVEL <enum value>` the default log level when initializing a logger (needs to be a value from `enum clog_level`, default: `CLOG_INFO`)
 	- `CLOG_FORMAT_SIZE <size>` the maximum length of a format string (default: 32)
 	- `CLOG_OPEN_FILE_MODE <mode_t>` the access mode of a newly created log file (default: 0420)
 	- `CLOG_GENERICS` defines convenient macros using _Generic that automatically choose between `clog_*` and `glog_*` functions (default: undefined, requires `__STDC_VERSION__ >= 201112L`)